0xJs/OSCP_cheatsheet/README.md

 output = \xff\xe4
 ```

-5. Get the return adress `!mona find -s “\xff\xe4” -m <.dll file>`
+5. Get the all the JMP ESP return adressess `!mona find -s “\xff\xe4” -m <.dll file>`
-6. Write down all the return adresses
+6. Write down all the JMP ESP return adresses
-7. Edit the buffer variable in the script with the return adress (Watch out for little andian for Windows) for the location where 4 * B for the EIP was.
+7. Edit the buffer variable in the script with a JMP ESP return adress (Watch out for little andian for Windows) for the location where 4 * B for the EIP was.

 ```
 buffer = "A" * 2003 +  "<RETURN\ESP ADRESS>"